shelleyhoover/UPP4652021/Lessons/Lesson1.md

 ## Overview
 1. Introductions
 2. Course Overview
-3. Rant
+3. How to lie with maps

+## Assignment

-4. Setup your ArcGIS Online Account
+Setup your ArcGIS Online Account

 ## Additional Resources